edgars61/Question-and-Answer-Forum/README.md

 ### Installing

-Get the project up and running locally in just 5 easy steps.
+Get the project up and running locally by following the steps below.

 1. Create a personal [Fork](https://github.com/edgars61/Question-and-Answer-Forum) of this repository.